neil-edelman/boxes/readme.md

  * Parameter: POOL\_TO\_STRING\_NAME, POOL\_TO\_STRING
    To string trait contained in [src/to\_string\.h](src/to_string.h)\.
 An optional mangled name for uniqueness and function implementing [&lt;PSTR&gt;to_string_fn](#user-content-typedef-8a8349ca)\. \(This container is only iterable in the first slab, so this is not very useful except for debugging\.\)
  * Standard:
-   C89; however, when compiling for segmented memory models, C99 with `uintptr_t` is recommended because of it's implementation\-defined instead of undefined behaviour when comparing pointers from different objects\.
+   C89; however, when compiling for segmented memory models, C99 with `uintptr_t` is recommended because of it's implementation\-defined instead of undefined\-behaviour when comparing pointers from different objects\.
  * Dependancies:
    [array](https://github.com/neil-edelman/array), [heap](https://github.com/neil-edelman/heap)